andrei-pmbcn/bquizServer/README.md

 `{type, code, username, password, nickname}`
 - **type**: the string `'join'`
 - **code**: the nine-digit code referencing the quiz instance
+- **locale**: the locale of the player, indicating the language in which messages to the player will be shown *TODO*
 - **username**: the username of the person joining
 - **password**: the password of the person joining
 - **nickname**: the nickname used by the person joining